REAP PROJECT

 ABOUT THE REAP PROJECT

-The project will build upon previous work using the HPMS (Hydrogen Processing of Magnet Scrap) route which has been used to liberate and to reprocess magnets from computer hard disk drives.
-Current lab scale recycling technology at the University of Birmingham has proven that the patented HPMS process has the ability to liberate NdFeB alloy powder from hard disk drive scrap that has been through a simple pre-processing step.
+The project built upon previous work using the HPMS (Hydrogen Processing of Magnet Scrap) route, which has been used to liberate and reprocess magnets from computer hard disk drives.
+Current lab scale recycling technology at the University of Birmingham proved that the patented HPMS process had the ability to liberate NdFeB alloy powder from hard disk drive scrap that had been through a simple pre-processing step.
 For this technology to become commercially viable, multiple scrap sources from varied sectors must be utilised, therefore alternative material feeds must be evaluated.
-This project is focussed on scrap found in audio applications using feeds that EMR already have access to such as automotive speakers and flat panel TV speakers.
+This project was focussed on scrap found in audio applications using feeds that EMR already had access to, such as automotive speakers and flat panel TV speakers.

 The REAP project was funded by the Catalysing Green Innovation challenge, delivered by Innovate UK for UK Research and Innovation, and ran for 9 months from October 2020.